InfiniteBlueGX/WarcSearcher/README.md

 # WarcSearcher

-A Python tool that performs regex keyword searches iteratively over the contents of local warc.gz files.
-Uses Python 3.12.2.
-(Currently in active development)
+A Python tool that performs regular expression keyword searches over the contents of local warc.gz files ([WARC specification](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/)).

-WarcSearcher is designed to facilitate the parsing of large web archives ([WARC files](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/)) with a variety of search criteria.
-It also aims to package the results for sharing in collaborative online settings.

-WarcSearcher uses the [FastWARC](https://resiliparse.chatnoir.eu/en/latest/man/fastwarc.html) library for faster warc.gz processing compared to similar libraries such as warcio.
+WarcSearcher is designed to perform multiple simultaneous regex searches, provided as "Definitions" - text files containing a regex to search with.
+WarcSearcher searches all warc.gz files within the target directory against all regexes from the definition files.

+WarcSearcher will output the results in text format - one results file for each definition.
+Optionally, it can extract any record from the WARC.gz that yielded a match and saves the file to a zip archive.

 ## Features

-* Regex searching of all `response` records in a WARC
+* Processes all `response` records in multiple WARC.gz files
-* Support for any number of regex "definitions" to search with - results output is segregated by definition
-* Results output to .txt file per-definition
-* Optional per-definition .zip output of all files from the WARC that yielded a match
+* Optional per-definition .zip archives of all files from the WARC that yielded a match
-* Multiprocessed warc.gz processing
+* Multiprocessed regex searching and output
-* File name and contents searched (binary file data is skipped)

 ## Setup

-[Work in progress]

-* Ensure Python is installed and you are able to install packages via `pip install`.
+* Ensure Python is installed and download/clone the repository.
-* Acquire WarcSearcher.py, config.ini, and requirements.txt, and place them in a local directory.
-* Using a terminal, navigate to the directory you placed the files in and install all required libraries: `pip install -r requirements.txt`
+* Using a terminal, navigate to the repository and install all required libraries: `pip install -r requirements.txt`
-* Edit config.ini to provide the program with the following required information:
+* Run `WarcSearcher.py`.

+## Configuration

+### Required

-  * `archives_directory` - (Required) The directory containing your warc.gz files.
+* `WARC_GZ_ARCHIVES_DIRECTORY` - The directory containing your warc.gz files.
 Subfolders will be searched recursively during program execution.
-  * `definitions_directory` - (Required) The directory containing your regular expressions saved as .txt files.
-See the Definitions section for more details.
+* `SEARCH_REGEX_DEFINITIONS_DIRECTORY` - The directory containing the .txt files that contain regular expressions.
-  * `findings_output_path` - (Optional) The directory for the results to be output to.
-Defaults to the current working directory if empty or invalid.
+* `RESULTS_OUTPUT_DIRECTORY` - The directory for the results to be output to.
+The results for the execution will be stored in a timestamped subdirectory.

-* Optionally, you may also want to modify these fields:
-  * `zip_files_with_matches` - (Optional) Boolean indicating whether to add all files that yielded a match to a per-definition .zip file in the output directory.
-It is highly recommended to be used in order to better ascertain the context of matches - however, it can potentially consume large amounts of disk space depending on the regexes used to search.
-Use with discretion.
-Defaults to `False`.
-  * `max_concurrent_archive_read_threads` - (Optional) The number of concurrent threads on the process responsible for reading in the records from the WARC files.
-Each .gz archive is assigned its own thread up to the maximum specified.
-Use with discretion.
-Defaults to `4`.
-  * `max_concurrent_search_processes` - (Optional) The number of concurrent processes to perform the regex searches with.
-Defaults to `None` (which will assign one process per each available logical processor on your machine - set it lower if you want more headroom for multitasking).
-  * `MAX_RAM_USAGE_BYTES` - (Optional) The target process memory such that the PC's RAM isn't fully consumed when reading in multiple large WARC files.
-The program will wait for the search processes to clear out items from the queue until the process memory falls below the specified target.
-Defaults to `2000000000` (1GB).
+### Optional

+* `ZIP_FILES_WITH_MATCHES` - Default: `False`.
+When set to True, any WARC record that produced a match for a definition will be extracted from the WARC.gz file and saved to a zip archive, named similarly to the results text file.
+* `MAX_CONCURRENT_SEARCH_PROCESSES` - Default: `4`.
+The number of concurrent processes to perform the regex searches with.
+These processes are independent of the main process responsible for reading the WARC records.
+Setting this higher may not necessarily perform the search faster - execution time is highly variable depending on your number of logical processors, regexes used, and size and quantity of the warc.gz files to be searched.
+Reverts to maximum logical processors available on the PC if it exceeds that number.
+* `MAX_RAM_USAGE_BYTES` - Default: `2000000000` (2GB).
+Target value in bytes for how much RAM is consumed by the WarcSearcher process.
+This is a failsafe to ensure that RAM is not exhausted when the search processes cannot keep up with the pace of WARC records being read in by the main process.
+* `SEARCH_BINARY_FILES` - Default: `False`.
+Boolean indicating whether binary files (images, video, music, etc) should be searched.
+Setting this to `True` may greatly increase search time, but will be more thorough.